Holistic Psychiatry

 • Extremism is also felt to overlap with addiction

-We can become addicted to anything that spikes the reward chemicals in our brain, in the case of behavioral addictions - typically dopamine pathways.
+We can become addicted to anything that spikes the reward chemicals in our brains.
 If we’re not sure if we’re addicted, we can ask ourselves, “Is the compulsive behavior having negative consequences?”

 The severity of our addictions falls on a spectrum.
 I may not have a gambling addiction where I am putting myself at financial risk; however, I could be addicted to sugar, which I know negatively impacts my health, gives me brain fog and fatigue, and causes me to check out of my relationships, including my relationship with myself.